 Lastly, by adopting Raft we’re making key range changes transactional.
 This major shift will allow us to detach the range movement from the actual data movement, which will be asynchronous.
 In this way, we will be able to add or remove multiple nodes at once.
 Furthermore, key ranges will be represented as tablets, which will automatically get split or united as a function of the load of the shard.

-Performance and price/performance are fundamental motivations in developing Scylla.
+Performance and price/performance are fundamental motivations in developing ScyllaDB.
 Our emphasis on performance this year is around several key improvements:

 Using our stall detector, our scheduler can locate stalls as small as 500usec.
 We’re eliminating them to ensure a smooth experience under any administration operation, from elasticity to availability.